Skip to main content

 A global social action community

-Volunteering Corporate social responsibility Social action
+Corporate social responsibility Social action

-The Iberdrola group's International Corporate Volunteering Program was created to channel our employees' spirit of solidarity and to encourage their participation in social projects aimed at integrating vulnerable groups into society, improving the environment and sustainable development.
+The Iberdrola Group's International Corporate Volunteering Program was created to channel our employees' spirit of solidarity and to encourage their participation in social projects aimed at integrating vulnerable groups into society, improving the environment and sustainable development.

-Iberdrola's International Corporate Volunteering Programme is a global initiative that is in line with the Group's values and our general sustainable development policy.
+Iberdrola's International Corporate Volunteering Programme is a global initiative that is in line with the Group's values and our sustainable development policy.
 It was born in 2006 as part of our commitment to encourage the involvement of our teams in the realities of the most disadvantaged in society, turning them into agents of change.

-In 2022, more than 20,000 volunteers participated in the Corporate Volunteering Programme.
-A solidarity energy driven by our Foundations, which allocated more than 20 million euros to their social action projects.
+In 2024, more than 22,000 volunteers participated in the Corporate Volunteering Programme.
+A solidarity energy driven by our Foundations, which allocated more than €20 million to their social action projects.

 Proud of Iberdrola's volunteers